microsoft/vscode-maven/TestPlan.md

 2. Verify:
     1. It opens the corresponding POM file in editor.

-### Generate Effective POM file
+### Show Effective POM file
 1. Right-click on project item
-2. Click `Effective POM`
+2. Click `Show Effective POM`
 3. Verify:
-    1. It shows `Generating effective pom ...` in status bar during generating.
-    2. Once the operation is over, message is cleaned from status bar, and it opens the Effective POM in editor.
+    1. It opens the Effective POM in editor.
 4. Right-click on `pom.xml` in the file explorer view.
-5. Click on `Effective POM`
+5. Click on `Show Effective POM`
 6. Verify that it should have the same behaviour as above.

+### Update Effective POM file automatically
+1. Open user settings, set `true` for `maven.pomfile.autoUpdateEffectivePOM`.
+2. Change pom file and save it.
+3. Verify:
+    1. It shows `Generating effective pom ...` in status bar during generating.
+    2. Once the operation is over, the message is cleaned from the status bar.
+4. Set `false` for `maven.pomfile.autoUpdateEffectivePOM`.
+5. Change pom file and save it.
+6. Verify:
+    1. It does not update effective pom automatically.

 ### Execute Maven goals
 1. Right-click on project item